 - ADHD can be managed with individual and family therapy, medication, and self-help strategies.

 While those are the facts, what exactly do we know about how it feels to grow up with ADHD?
 Research anecdotes and expert commentary offer clues.

 In research conducted by Shattell, Bartlett, and Rowe in 2008, 16 young adults with ADHD attending college looked back on their childhood and reported how they felt growing up with ADHD.
 Here are some of their insights:

 Young adults in the study reported more difficulty getting along with parents in their younger years than children without the disorder.
 They recalled loud arguments and feelings of frustration with both parents and siblings.

 Disagreements with parents centered on not doing chores by the time they were expected to be completed.
 Distraction and hyperactivity contributed to the inability to clean rooms and perform other tasks.

 By the same token, many of the young adults acknowledged their parents' loving support at that time.
 Most sons and daughters appreciated the listening ear and affirmations parents offered in the face of low self-esteem and poor academic performance.
 Some even sympathized with mothers and fathers having had to deal with unpredictable behaviors.

 How a Parent Can Help

-While every good parent gets frustrated at times, it pays to be extra patient with an ADHD child.
+While every good parent gets frustrated at times, it pays to be extra patient with a child who has ADHD.
 Try to avoid getting caught up in the problem behaviors of the moment.
 Instead, really get to know your child by spending quality one-on-one time together.
 Some other tips: